 Pregnancy is a roller-coaster ride for many-a-moms, while some of us do breeze through pregnancy smoothly.
 From dealing with constipation, heartburn, edema, and weight gain, to battling morning sickness, nausea and mood swings, pregnancy is nothing less than an endless journey of ups and downs.
-And if this wasn’t enough, there is another, much annoying pregnancy symptom- pregnancy hiccups.
+And if this wasn’t enough, there is another, much annoying pregnancy symptom- pregnancy hiccups or fetal hiccups as they are also known.

 What Causes Hiccups During Pregnancy?